Soldier Story: William Blanchard Lingley

 Lingley was promoted to Captain while in Italy.
 As 3rd Battalion motor officer, he was in charge of the gradual turning over of the Combat Team’s 426 vehicles at a staging area in Livorno.

 Captain Lingley left Italy on a Victory ship on November 1, 1945.
 They stopped briefly in Oran, Algeria, and arrived at Hampton Roads, Virginia, on Thanksgiving Day, November 22.
-After processing out of the Army, he went by train to Akron, where he was reunited with his wife and son on November 29 for a second Thanksgiving Day.
+After processing out of the Army, he went by train to Akron, where he was reunited with his wife, son, and new daughter on November 29 for a second Thanksgiving Day.

 For his military service, Captain William B. Lingley was awarded the: Bronze Star Medal with one oak leaf cluster, European-African-Middle Eastern Campaign Medal with three bronze stars, World War II Victory Medal, Army of Occupation Medal, Distinguished Unit Badge, and Combat Infantryman Badge.
 He was posthumously awarded the Congressional Gold Medal on October 5, 2010, along with the other veterans of the 100th/442nd Regimental Combat Team.
-This is the highest Congressional Civilian Medal.
+Conferred by the U.S. Congress, the award states: “The United States remains forever indebted to the bravery, valor, and dedication to country these men faced while fighting a 2-fronted battle of discrimination at home and fascism abroad.
+Their commitment and sacrifice demonstrates a highly uncommon and commendable sense of patriotism and honor.”

-In 1950, Bill and wife Dorothy were living at 754 Bungalow Drive in the El Segundo area of Los Angeles with their children William Edward, Barbara Ann, Robert Henry, and James Arthur.
-Bill was employed as the manager of a service station.
-Over the years they founded the St. Lawrence Martyr Catholic Church in Redondo Beach.
-In 1973, they moved to Big Bear City at Big Bear Lake.
+In 1950, Bill and wife Dorothy were living at 753 Bungalow Drive in the El Segundo area of Los Angeles with their children William Edward, Barbara Ann, Robert Henry, and James Arthur.
+Bill was employed as a service station manager and then as a retail representative overseeing many stations.
+In 1955 they moved to Redondo Beach and were founding members of the St. Lawrence Martyr Catholic Church where they were closely involved in the development of the church where they were closely involved in the development of the church where they were closely involved in the development of the church.
+In 1973, they moved to Big Bear City at Big Bear Lake and again were instrumental in helping to rebuild their new church, St. Joseph’s in the Pines Catholic Church.

 Bill Lingley always spoke very highly of the soldiers of the 442nd Regimental Combat Team.
 In later years, one of his sons read to him a passage in the book The Greatest Generation by Tom Brokaw.
 The passage was written by 442nd veteran Senator Daniel K. Inouye, and describes the 442nd’s famous rescue of the “Lost Battalion” during the Vosges Campaign.
 Lingley’s son asked him if he remembered the battle.
-His father teared up – something he never did – and replied, “I sure do.
+His father teared up and replied, “I sure do.
 I am lucky to be here.”

 Brother Albert served in 1943 in the U.S. Army in 1st Infantry Division, 33rd Field Artillery Battalion, Battery C in the Tunisian and Sicilian Campaigns.
-Brother Robert served in the U.S. Army from 1943 to 1945, including with the Third Army in Germany.
+Brother Robert served in the U.S. Army from 1943 to 1945, Third Army, 244th Field Artillery Battalion, including the Battle of the Bulge and Czechoslovakia.

 Researched and written by the Sons & Daughters of the 442nd Regimental Combat Team in 2025 with assistance by the Lingley family, including Bill Lingley’s personal written recollections of his life.